Home About Blog Terms Docs Contact

 You might have a product with variants you’d like to list through PreProduct and variants that should be available as a regular ‘buy now’.
 By checking this tick-box and then subsequent variant boxes, you can do just that.
 (PreProduct will dynamically hide and show your ‘buy button’/PreProduct widget as needed)

-This section allows you to set a maximum number of pre-orders that a variant can receive.
-For example, maybe you’re worried about selling out of a specific variant.
 Once a variant hits its limit, PreProduct will stop accepting pre-orders for it and (theme depending) hide that variant or show a ‘sold out’ sign in place of the ‘pre-order’/’buy-now’ button.

 This section allows you to limit the number of pre-orders a single customer can make.
 PreProduct’s front-end will stop the customer from exceeding this limit.